Fukushima United FC: Stadium

 The stadium's original name was Toho Minnano Stadium.
 Since May 2013 it has been called Toho Stadium as the naming rights were required by Toho Bank.
 The stadium has a full 400 metre, nine lane athletics track around the playing surface.
 The J. League restricts the capacity to 6,464, as they do not regard grass seats included in the stadium capacity.

 The pitch surface is natrural grass.
 The stadium was opened in 1994.

-Some home games are and have also been played at the Aizu Athletic Park Stadium, in Aizuwakamatsu City.
-Usually once per season.
-With a seating capacity of 7,300.
+Some home games have also been played at the Aizu Athletic Park Stadium, in Aizuwakamatsu City, usually once per season, with a seating capacity of 7,300.